 Hopefully this family recipe will be what you’re after, whether you’re searching for a banana bread recipe or a banana cake recipe!

-Now – the first thing you need is three super ripe bananas.
+Now – the first thing you need is the time and the patience as baking is a tedious process.
+If you are not willing to put in the efforts, we highly suggest you buy your cakes online in Singapore by clicking here.
+Lets start with three super ripe bananas.
 The horrible ones that have gone all black.
 It can be tricky to score yourself three at the right level of super ripeness all at the same time BUT I have discovered that you can freeze bananas.
 All you need to do is take your super ripe banana and pop it in the freezer.
 You don’t need to wrap it or anything.
 When you want to use it, remove it from the freezer a few hours in advance (they defrost quickly) and place it on a plate or in a bowl.
 This is quite important because defrosting bananas lose quite a lot of water.

 Make sure you peel the banana when it’s only defrosted a little bit (let’s say 15-30 minutes out of the freezer).
 Straight out of the freezer it will be too hard, and if you wait too long it will all be too gluggy and impossible to peel.
 When you’re ready to use the banana, drain off the water it’s lost and ignore the fact that it looks really really ugly and unpalatable!